 Singh, who by day is the COO of a local biotech company, said that his project was born out of a love for both photography and his adopted home city.

 “I've been living here for a long time now and I've always loved photography.
 I live very centrally in Aarhus, so I know all the landmarks and streets.
 I first came across the old photos about 10 years ago, and then three years ago I started the process of recreating the shots,” he told The Local.

 Singh said that his method of blending the old and new photos together have produced some magical results.
 One of his favourites is a photo (seen at top of article) from the Aarhus pedestrian street Strøget that appears to show a boy from 1892 looking over his shoulder at a bouquet of colourful balloons from the present.

 For Singh, the project was a way to express his admiration for Aarhus.

 “Aarhus is a beautiful city and it's home to me now.
 All three of my kids were born here.
 It's a small, peaceful city with all the amenities.
 It's no wonder it's often called ‘the world's smallest big city',” he said.

 The Time Travel Aarhus exhibition at Musikhuset Aarhus runs through May 15th.
-More can be found on the the exhibition’s website
+More can be found on the the exhibition's website and Facebook page.

 In one of Singh's favourite pieces, which he calls FOOTSTEPS, he uses photos of the the Chemistry Institute at Aarhus University from 1964 and 2014, the latter of which features his own son.
 He said the blending of the building's bricks provided a unique technical challenge.